ArjunS07/arjuns07.github.io/content/blog/DRAFT-cost-of-coca-cola-world-overengineered-julia/index.md

 ---
 title: "How much would it cost to supply one can of Coca-Cola to the entire world?
-An overengineered solution with Julia"
+An overengineered solution using Julia"
 date: 2023-01-06T22:20:32+05:30
 draft: true
 ---